carbon-io/carbond/doc/GettingStarted.md

 }
 ```

 Next we define the API.
-Here is where the magic is.
+This is where the magic is.
 Create a file called HelloService.js

 ```node
 var o = require('maker').o(module, true)